anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-05.md

 <hr>

 ## Value proposition of BigLake for Hudi datasets

-Note: BigLake is currently, a read-only external table framework; To add/update/delete data in your Hudi tables, you still need to use technologies such as Apache Spark on Cloud Dataproc.

 - BigLake offers **row, column level security** over Hudi (point-in-time) snapshots of Hudi tables in Cloud Storage
 - BigLake **query acceleration** over Hudi (point-in-time) snapshots of Hudi tables in Cloud Storage